scala/bug/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: "\U0001F41B Bug report"
-about: Report a bug in the Scala compiler or standard library
+about: Report a bug in the Scala 2.x compiler or standard library
 title: ''
 assignees: ''

 ---

-## reproduction steps
+## Reproduction steps

-using Scala (add version here),
+Scala version: (Is the bug only in Scala 3.x?
+If so, report it at https://github.com/lampepfl/dotty/issues/new/choose instead.)

 ```scala
 scala> println("hello, world")
 hello, world!
 ```

-## problem
+## Problem

-(explain how the above behavior isn't what you expected)
+Explain how the above behavior isn't what you expected.